What is HIV?

 The Central Sexual Health Service in Forth Valley offers a comprehensive service for people living with HIV.
-We provide supportive advice, testing and treatment for all aspects of HIV.
+We have a team of dedicated staff who provide supportive advice, testing and treatment for all aspects of HIV.

 We work closely with the Terrence Higgins Trust, Scotland (THTS) and Waverley Care, who provide health promotion, peer support, welfare, advice, counselling and support for family/friends.

 'The Medicines and Healthcare products Regulatory Agency (MHRA) is warning people to not use or buy Hightop HIV/AIDS Home Test Kit after seizing 114 potentially unreliable products from 2 UK based suppliers.

 If you believe you have used a Hightop HIV/AIDS Home Test Kit you should seek a further HIV test at your local sexual health clinic or through your GP, because the self-test kits may be unreliable and provide false results.'

 If you can’t make it to your GP or clinic, but want to get tested for HIV, there’s a new approach you can consider – instant result HIV self-test kits.
 They’re not available via the NHS, but you can buy them online

 Instant result self-test kits for HIV They give a result straight away, you can use them wherever you like, and there’s no need to involve a doctor or nurse unless you want to.

 You can buy self-test kits online, but be careful: only buy kits that you can be sure meet European standards and carry the ‘CE’ mark.
 There’s no way to be sure other tests are safe or reliable.
 So far, the only test kit that has this CE quality mark is the BioSure HIV Self Test.

 For further information about HIV Self Test, including what to do after your result.